A Special Message About Us

 Each county in the state of Washington is responsible for providing emergency financial services to indigent wartime veterans, widows and their families.
 Funding for these programs are mandated by law and comes from a small portion of each county's property tax revenues.

-Just like other large counties in the state, this office has an advisory committee known as the Central Relief Committee.
+Just like other large counties in the state, this office has an advisory committee known as the Veterans Advisory Board.
 It is comprised of representatives from nationally recognized Veteran's Service Organizations and other community leaders in the Veterans Services Arena.

 For more information regarding the laws governing this office see Chapter 73.08.010 RCW Veteran's Relief.